 Q. What are the most common residential property appraisal items requiring repair?

 Missing Carbon Monoxide Detectors.
 The Carbon Monoxide Poisoning Prevention Act of 2010 requires that carbon monoxide detection devices must be installed in any dwelling unit which will be used for human occupation.
-For optimum performance, CO Detectors should be placed on every floor of the home, near bedrooms, at least 15 feet away from any fossil burning appliances to ensure accurate CO gas reads.
-They should also be out of the reach of small children.
+For optimum performance, CO Detectors should be placed below knee level on every floor of the home and at least 15 feet away from any fossil burning appliances or the garage to ensure accurate CO gas reads.
 For more information, click here.

 Roof Condition.
 California state roof regulations require that roofs must not leak or be cause for any moisture to enter into the dwelling.
+Additionally, California law allows no more than two (2) layers of composition shingles due to excess weight on the structure.
 Residential roofs must also be able to function properly for an additional two (2) years after the property is sold/purchased.
 If this is not the case, the property appraiser must indicate if the roof needs repair or replacement.

 Frayed/Exposed Electrical Wiring.
 Frayed or exposed electrical wiring issues must be resolved.
 Most exterior outlets must be fitted with weatherproof covers, and missing light switch or outlet covers must be replaced.
 Uncovered junction boxes are also susceptible to damage, accidental contact, and can contain exposed, hazardous wires.
 Therefore, California State regulations require that energized junction boxes must be covered.